 Zangi privacy options give you control of your privacy and security.
 To increase the feeling of safety and control of how others see you, giving users a separate section for privacy with all the related account privacy sections gives users peace of mind.
 And when users feel safe, and know that they can control even the smallest details such as online status, typing, “seen” status and more, they feel assured that they can use the application and communicate without the slightest doubt or fear.

 Some people find the need to hide their statuses or to block certain people because they don’t want others to know about their whereabouts or activities as it disturbs them from continuing it freely.
-Some people want to give priority to answering questions of really close family and friends without others realizing it.

-Some don’t want to show how long they’re on the app, how long they type, or whether they’ve ignored a message or not, and they want to easily block those that are ruining their app experience.
+Others want to give priority to answering questions of really close family and friends without others realizing it.
+And some don’t want to show how long they’re on the app, how long they type, or whether they’ve ignored a message or not, and they want to easily block those that are ruining their app experience.
 Listing all these options and providing them all in an easy-to-access place is a great way to show that the app truly cares about and has thought of all possible privacy aspects.

 We provide the tools for self-messages, with the usage of the word “personal” which further emphasizes security for users.
 Having a separate section for this stresses the exclusivity and importance of the section, making users interested and keen on using this section to message themselves.
 The text box that appears in the middle of the messaging section, before you start your first message gives users a short description and idea of everything they can do with this section and security is emphasized as well.
 The to UX design prototypes here are

-How to Research UX for Messaging Apps
+How to Research Messaging App UX Design

-For the best UX design results, you need to take the best practices.
+For the best messaging app UX design results, you need to take the best practices.
 Download messengers like Telegram, WhatsApp, Zangi, Facebook Messenger and play with them and actually use them until you know all the ins and outs of the app.
 After looking at the best practice, you’ll be able to find what will work best for your messaging app.
 And surely it’s not advised to fit in all UX best practices into one application, but rather to concentrate only on the ones that go with your app objective.

-The general rule and trend for apps and messengers are adding every use case possible: an option for left-handed users, for the disabled, for those who want to hide certain details, for the continuous-user and etc. And all this is applicable not only for messengers but also for apps and websites of all sorts.
+The general rule and trend for apps and messaging app UX design are adding every use case possible: an option for left-handed users, for the disabled, for those who want to hide certain details, for the continuous-user and etc. And all this is applicable not only for messengers but also for apps and websites of all sorts.

-Zangi UX designer: Diana Authors: Haig Minasian and Lucia Yegyan
+Authors: Haig Minasian and Lucia Yegyan